vbd/Fieldnotes/booklist.md

 - Craft Your Development Environment with Vim 8 and Neovim: https://pragprog.com/titles/modvim/modern-vim/
 - Mastering Vim Quickly: From WTF to OMG in no time: https://www.amazon.de/Mastering-Vim-Quickly-WTF-time/dp/1983325740/

-> **NOTES**:
+> [!IMPORTANT]

-- I've read a lot book dealing with scrum.
+> - I've read a lot book dealing with scrum.
 But I've to admit none of them convinced me that much and that's why i stayed with the scrum guide.
 So no special recommendation.
-- Make notes of what you read and learned.
+> - Make notes of what you read and learned.
-- Write your notes in a simple language in a way that you would explain the topic to someone in an explain like I'm five style.
+> - Write your notes in a simple language in a way that you would explain the topic to someone in an explain like I'm five style.
-- Use technical terms when appropriate.
+> - Use technical terms when appropriate.
-- Your customer wants solutions - normally he is not interested in the programming language and tools you use.
+> - Your customer wants solutions - normally he is not interested in the programming language and tools you use.
-- Write down decisions: when, why, what, who was involved.
+> - Write down decisions: when, why, what, who was involved.